1Abc342PedroGina/MACH_BSD/README.md

 > Note: By default, the architecture is set to the build machine's architecture, and the default kernel config is set to build for `DEVELOPMENT`.

-This will also create a bootable image, kernel.[config],  and a kernel binary with symbols, kernel.[config].unstripped.
+This will also create a bootable image, kernel,  and a kernel binary with symbols, kernel.[config].unstripped.

 To install the kernel into a DSTROOT, use the `install_kernels` target: